FarizAbduhakimov/MusicProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Project
 Hi guys👋.
 This is my Django Music Project.
 With this application you can enjoy listening musics online 😃.
-I did this project only for part of backend (experiment) myself and I also worked with templates:)
+I did this project only for part of backend (experiment) myself.

 <!-- GETTING STARTED -->